vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/job-management.md

 # Job management

-Users can manage the jobs in a specified graph space through the dashboard, including viewing, stopping, and recovering jobs, and supports viewing the details of a single job.
+Users can manage the jobs in a specified graph space through the Dashboard, including viewing, stopping, and recovering jobs, and supports viewing the details of a single job.

 !!! note